damyl4sure/ARCA/README.md

 1. Install python3 and boto3 module on your PC depending on the OS.

-2. To start the provisioned EC2 instance, Navigate to the DIR 'python_automate_aws_EC2' and RUN 'python3 start_ec2.py'
+2. To start the provisioned EC2 instance if the instance is in a stopped state, Navigate to the DIR 'python_automate_aws_EC2' and RUN 'python3 start_ec2.py'

-3. To stop the provisioned EC2 instance, Navigate to the DIR 'python_automate_aws_EC2' and RUN 'python3 stop_ec2.py'
+3. To stop the provisioned running EC2 instance, Navigate to the DIR 'python_automate_aws_EC2' and RUN 'python3 stop_ec2.py'